lsaffel/linkedlistoperations/README.md

 isEmpty(head_ptr) - returns True or False if the linked list is empty or not
 indexOf(element) - takes an element as an argument, and returns that element's index
 &emsp;&emsp; in the linked list.
 If the element is not found in the linked list, return -1.

+elementAt(head_ptr, index) - takes an index as an argument and returns &emsp;&emsp; the element at the given index.
+If no element is found, return -1.